Lucia-Fonseca/pysampler/README.rst

 * **Statistics**: from many realisations, compute the average and the standard deviation.

-The full list of features can be found in the `PySampler Documentation`_ Check `examples`_ of how to use PySampler in different physics scenarios.
+The full list of features can be found in the `PySampler Documentation`_.

+Check `examples`_ of how to use PySampler in different physics scenarios.

 If you use PySampler for work or research presented in a publication please follow